oglimmer/recipes/burger.md

 ### Step 1: toasting the buns

 * Butter both buns with a tea spoon of butter
-* Put the buns into a pan a low-medium heat
+* Put the buns into a pan on low-medium heat

 ### Step 2: frying the meat